cogilvy/Delete-Update-Guide/README.md

 ##### Step 2 - Create the UI

-We will need to create two things to handle edit a flight: an edit link and a form to edit the flight.
+We will need to create two things to handle editing a flight: an edit link and a form to edit the flight.

 First, let's add the edit link right next to the details link on our "flights/index" view: